nihilor/flgs/README.md

 The order of priorization is `package > features > cli > global > constructor`.

 Regard: A flag is set or unset.
-Because of this maxime FFM converts all values to either `true` or `false` based on an own strategy:
+Because of this maxime **flgs** converts all values to either `true` or `false` based on an own strategy:

 * `true`, `1`, `"1"`, `"on"`, `"yes"`, `"enable"` will be interpreted as `set`
 * a `function` or an `object` as a value for a flag, even if the are empty, will be interpreted as `set`